 Julia Child is America’s first lady of food.
 Beginning with Mastering the Art of French Cooking, she has profoundly shaped the way we cook, the way we eat, and the way we see food.
 In The French Chef Cookbook, the beloved icon presents 119 of the delectable French recipes that first made her a household name, when she presented them on her first public television show.
 From Mayonnaise to Bouillabaisse, crepes to steaks, and delicious vegetables to delectable desserts, here are traditional French recipes, tested and perfected for home cooks to enjoy.

-JULIA CHILD was born in Pasadena, California.
-She graduated from Smith College and worked for the OSS during World War II; afterward she lived in Paris, studied at the Cordon Bleu, and taught cooking with Simone Beck and Louisette Bertholle,… More about Julia Child
+Julia Child was born in Pasadena, California.
+She graduated from Smith College and worked for the OSS during World War II; afterward she lived in Paris, studied at the Cordon Bleu, and taught cooking with Simone Beck and Louisette Bertholle, with… More about Julia Child

 Paperback | $18.95

 Published by Knopf Aug 06, 2002| 480 Pages| 5-1/2 x 8-1/4| ISBN 9780375710063

 People Who Read The French Chef Cookbook Also Read